E.tv: Sports

 e.tv previously secured broadcast rights of the UEFA Champions League and the World Wrestling Entertainment's various shows; which aired on weekdays and weekends, these received the highest ratings in their timeslots.
 WWE rights are currently held by DStv's Supersport.

 As of August 2019, e.tv acquired broadcasting rights of the Premier League.
 The decision comes after Kwese Free Sports ceased broadcasting on the Openview platform.
 However, they only broadcast one live match every Saturday on e.tv News instead of e.tv or eExtra.
 The channel recently signed deal to also broadcast Bundesliga.
 E.tv also holds domestic rights to the American NBA.

 eNews

 In 1998, e.tv launched its very own dedicated news division from Cape Town called "eNews" which went LIVE at 7pm daily. eNews "Morning Edition" which was a morning news bulletin was also broadcast on e.tv at the top of each hour during its iconic breakfast show called the "Toasty Show".
+After 12 September 2001, "Morning Edition" became a two-hour service.

 From the early 2000s, eNews was widely becoming popular for its 7pm daily news bulletin - "eNews Prime Time".
 Following the need for more rolling coverage on news developments and breaking news, several other bulletins were launched on e.tv;